Best Wading Boots For Fly Fishing

 We prefer rubber soles, and Redington recommends Goat Head Spikes if you want to add extra grip to the sticky rubber sole.
 Sometimes that extra grip can really save you an headache in slippery conditions.
 The Redington Skagit River Wading Boots are a durable and comfortable choice if you are in the market for affordable wading boots.

-The Vibram rubber sole holds traction on slippery surfaces very well and allows for a greater range of capability both in and out of the water.
-The rubber toe cap and heel box add an extra layer of abrasion resistance and durability to the Freestone while protecting your foot.
 The internal neoprene lining has also been extended all the way around the ankle and down into the boot.
-That’s really added a lot of warmth in colder water.
-The neoprene also provides some additional impact protection around your ankles.
+That feature has really added a lot of warmth in cold water wading.
+The neoprene also provides additional impact protection and support around your ankles.

 Simms recommends sizing up a full shoe size for men and down a full size for women.
-A pair of Simms Freestone wading boots will last you many years.
-The quality construction and fair price make the Simms Freestone wading boots worthy of consideration if you are in the market for wading boots.
+A pair of Simms G3 Guide wading boots will last you many years.
+The top-tier construction and fair price make Simms G3 Guide wading boots worthy of consideration if you are in the market for wading boots.

 Women’s Wading Boots